 The bluemouth rockfish is an ambush predator which lies in wait for smaller fish to come by, rather than pursuing and hunting down fish.
 It is capable of surprisingly fast bursts of speed over short distances and can easily dart out to catch fish which pass by.
 They are aggressive predators that will have a go at pretty much any fish they can fit into their mouth, and will also eat crustaceans and squid on occasion.

 The spines in the dorsal fin of the bluemouth rockfish contain venom.
 The fish does not use these to attack prey and they are purely a defensive measure.
 However, there has been little research into the effect that the venom has on humans.

-There is no shore caught record for this species (with the qualifying weight set at 1lb) but they are caught by rod and line anglers on boats from some areas on an almost regular basis.
+There is no shore caught record for this species (with the qualifying weight set at 1lb) but they are caught by rod and line anglers on boats from some areas on an occasional basis.
 The boat caught record is held by Anne Lyngholm who caught a 3lb 2oz bluemouth rockfish while fishing in Loch Shell, Stornoway, Scotland in 1976.
 The IGFA world record was set by Jess Bradford Cadwallender who caught a 5lb 3oz bluemouth rockfish in 2009 at Norfolk Canyon, Virigina.